-11 Awesome Greenhouse Ideas for Spring
+11 Greenhouse Ideas for Gardening

 Ah, spring!
 If you're getting excited about planting season, here are 11 awesome greenhouse ideas to suit every backyard and budget.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 If you don’t have space for a walk-in greenhouse, this mini greenhouse is the perfect alternative.
 It is made from cedar boards and a repurposed window to save time and effort in construction.
 The hinged lid is perfect for providing ventilation and acclimating your seedlings before planting in the garden.
 You can make this greenhouse in a couple of hours using basic power tools.

 This space-saving fold-down greenhouse is ideal for small backyards.
 This backyard DIY greenhouse attaches to a wall and folds down like an awning, so you can leave it up in warm weather and lower it to protect tender plants when frost is forecast.
 Made from PVC pipe and plastic sheeting it’s also lightweight, easy to adjust and it can be built in an afternoon — less if you have the PVC piping pre-cut at the hardware store or home center.

 How about a portable greenhouse that can roll away when it’s not needed?
 This cleverest of greenhouse ideas can be placed anywhere in your yard that’s sunny, protected and flat.
 With windows made from plastic film, this rolling greenhouse is lightweight and portable.
 And it can hold up to 88 lbs.
 The no fuss assembly assures you’ll be up and running in an afternoon.

 Recycled Frames Greenhouse